 In 2019, state officials elected to replace the MNLARS system with the Vehicle Title and Registration System (VTRS).
-As transition to the new system occurs, Metro Cities continues to support state funding to compensate local deputy registrars for any unanticipated costs associated with implementation and the shifting of per-transaction processing burdens that may result from the implementation of VTRS.
+Metro Cities supports state funding to compensate local deputy registrars for unanticipated, increased costs associated with implementation of the new system, and the shifting of per-transaction processing burdens that may result from the implementation of VTRS.